Campsis radicans is the Trumpet Vine. It is a vigorous grower in many parts of the United States.

 Do you already have a Trumpet Vine planted in your garden?

-You may be able to keep it under control by digging a trench around it every spring.
+You may be able to keep it under control by digging a trench around it every early spring.

 The moat should be about a foot wide and a foot deep.
 It should circle the plant about three feet away from the main stalk all the way around.

 You can curb your plant’s growth with frequent pruning.
 Snip or mow shoots when they appear in unwanted areas.
-This will not kill the plant, but it will at least provide the illusion of some measure of control.

 5 Potential Ways To Kill A Trumpet Vine